amish1188/learning-actions/README.md

   In the first few lines of the file, the name of the workflow and events are defined.
   This workflow is triggered every time code is pushed to the `main` branch.
-  In addition, the workflos is triggered whenever a pull request is `opened`, `synchronized`, or `reopened`.
+  In addition, the workflow is triggered whenever a pull request is `opened`, `synchronized`, or `reopened`.

   ```yml
   jobs: